 From 2003 until 2012, Chief Justice Moore served as President of the Foundation for Moral Law in Montgomery, speaking throughout the Country and filing amicus curiae briefs regarding the United States Constitution in Federal District Courts, State Supreme Courts, U.S. Courts of Appeal and the United States Supreme Court.

 Chief Justice Moore was overwhelmingly re-elected by a vote of the people of Alabama as Chief Justice in November of 2012 and took office in January of 2013.
+On September 30, 2016, Chief Justice Moore was suspended from office for the remainder of his term.

 Chief Justice Moore and his wife Kayla have four children and three grandchildren.
 They are members of First Baptist Church in Gallant, Alabama.